I hate waiting…

 But maybe I’m not ready to know yet.

-He gives strength to the weary, and to him who lacks might He increases power.
-Though youths grow weary and tired, and vigorous young men stumble badly, yet those who wait for the Lord will gain new strength; they will mount up with wings like eagles, they will run and not get tired, they will walk and not become weary (Isaiah 40:29-31).
+He gives strength to the weary, and to the one who lacks might He increases power.
+Though youths grow weary and tired, and vigorous young men stumble badly, yet those who wait for the Lord will gain new strength; they will mount up with wings like eagles, they will run and not get tired, they will walk and not become weary.
+(Isaiah 40:29-31 NASB)

 You aren’t getting weaker as you wait.
 Your faith is getting stronger because you’re depending more on Jesus and less on yourself.
 When you wait on God, you’re waiting on the most dependable One you possibly could.
 He’s a lot more dependable than we are.
 Just think of all the promises you’ve broken and all the promises He has kept.